 Patellofemoral Pain Syndrome

-Eighty to 90 percent of people suffering from patellofemoral pain recover fully and are able to resume their previous activities.
-Most active people respond to non-surgical treatments.
-Surgery is prescribed only in rare cases when patellofemoral pain cannot be eased with braces, rest or physical therapy.
+The vast majority of people – as high as 90 percent – recover fully from patellofemoral pain and are able to resume their previous activities.
+Most active people respond to nonsurgical treatments.
+Surgery is considered only in rare cases when patients haven't experienced relief from rest, use of a brace and physical therapy.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.

 Seeking care at UCSF Health